In a head-to-head match-up featuring two-term presidents, Barack Obama is significantly ahead of Donald Trump.

-Methodology: Results are based on an online survey conducted from November 21 to November 23, 2025, among 1,002 adults in Canada.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
+Methodology: Results are based on an online study conducted from January 13 to January 15, 2026, among 1,002 adults in the United States.
+The data has been statistically weighted according to U.S. census figures for age, gender and region.
 The margin of error—which measures sample variability—is +/- 3.1 percentage points, nineteen times out of twenty.

 Find our data tables here and download the press release here.